mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 ASAN said that it's an illegal read of size 1, which makes sense because `getChar` tries to read a single 1-byte character.

-ASAN's also shows the memory layout where it read `fa` which appears right before `00`.
-In the source code, `s` contains an empty string, which C++ represents in memory as `00`, so `pdftotext` was (illegally) trying to read the byte just before the empty string, which contains `fa`.
+ASAN also shows the memory layout where it read the memory address containing byte `fa`.
+That byte appears immediately before an address containing `00`.
+In the source code, `s` contains an empty string, which C++ represents in memory as `00`, so `pdftotext` was (illegally) trying to read the byte just before the empty string.

 ## Fixing the bug